sujanhbg/Kring/README.md

 $db['password'] = "";
 $db['database'] = "databasename";
 ```
-####Your application folde is apps/
+#### Your application folde is apps/
-apps folder contain dev-master folder which define your current development version
+apps folder contain dev-master folder which define your current development version.

-the dev-master folder assets, controllers, models ans view folder
+The dev-master folder assets, controllers, models ans view folder.

-First create new controller with model
+First create new controller with model.

 Open http://yourapplication/kring

+Use user name as Admin, Password as Admin1@1

 in left side click create controller, then write your controller name (The default controller name is Home.php) press enter.
-This action will create Yourcontrollername.php in controllers folder and Model_yourcontrollername.php in models folder.
+This action will create **Yourcontrollername.php** in controllers folder and **Model_yourcontrollername.php** in models folder.

 open your controller file